andreterceiro/dio-claro-spring--java-spring-api-railway-curso/README.md

 ```

 I renamed the main class as instructed by the teacher to `Application.java` (in src/main/java/dio/), had some changes in this file to reflect this new name and runned the appplication clicking with the left button over the class `Application.java` and selecting "`Run as > Java Application`".

+To see the result, I opened "`http://127.0.0.1:8081`" in a browser and saw an error 404 (ok, an error, but the application was invoked = works).